sharktacos/OpenColorIO-configs/docs/Nuke.md

 ### ACES VFX pipeline

-This is more complex as it it involves mutiple inputs and outputs.
+This is more complex as it it involves multiple inputs and outputs.
 First, notice that the Dailies Proxy output uses the same "baked view" approach as the ANM color i/o above.

 ![nk](img/ACESpipeline_VFX2A.jpg)